Read Genesis 38 at Bible Gateway.

 38:1-30 {s} Judah departed from his brothers among Canaanites

-The Teaching Tool of Learning from the Narrative now comes into play.
 I believe the realization of just how greatly he had screwed up smote Judah’s heart with force, and he did not wait for his father to pass over him, as he had passed over Reuben, and Simeon, and Levi, as unworthy of the birthright and the blessing of Abraham.

-The next thing we find is Judah departing from his brothers (Gen 38:1), and living among the Canaanites, apparently long enough to have children grow up and marry themselves.
-Judah had a guilty conscience, and he believed he was not worthy of God.
-You know, only the people who know they have done wrong, in whom the Spirit is working to convict of sin and righteousness, hide from God.
+Why This Matters: I believe Judah had a guilty conscience and thought that he was not worthy of God.
+However, only the people who know they have done wrong, in whom the Spirit is working to convict of sin and righteousness (Joh 16:8), hide from God (Gen 3:8).
 The proud and arrogant shake their fist at Him and dare Him to strike them with lightning.
+Judah had removed himself from God’s plan, but God was not done with him yet!

 If there are questions, these are good resources: